An adult faerie tale not for kids.

 She typed out her brother’s dictation on her manual Underwood.
 Since she was a perfect typist, not one correction had to be made.
 When she finished, she handed the typewritten scroll to her brother.
 He quickly proofread the parchment and found it in good order.

-“You know what I think of your business,” Hansel looked at his sister.
+“You know what I think of your business plan,” Hansel looked at his sister.
 His face was aggrieved.
 “Mom would be totally pissed.”

 “Okay,” Hansel said “As soon as we get whoever did this dastardly deed to poor Humpty, you can have your vacation.”